vti/crafty/README.md

           - github-create-status.sh
 ```

-Adjust `github-create-status.sh` putting your token inside.
+Adjust `github-create-status.sh` by putting your token inside.

 3. Creating webhook

-Create the webook on GitHub with the following url pattern:
+Create the webhook on GitHub with the following url pattern:

     http://crafty.address/webhook/:webhook_id/:project_id